kyawnyeinphyo/kyawnyeinphyo/README.md

 I am a simple human being from Earth, known as Kyaw Nyein Phyo alias ygnCybernoob :)

-I'm currently working as a freelancer, mainly focus in Mobile, Desktop and Backend Developemnets
+I'm currently working as a freelancer, mainly focus in Mobile, Desktop and Backend Developments

 </details>